 Floating the bag is another method to acclimatize the fish to the new tank.

 Most fish stores will send you home with your fish in a bag.
-When you get home, you can add some water from the new tank into the bag.
+You can add some water from the new tank into the bag when you get home.

 Then, you can let this bag float in the new tank.